 6. Since we store no logs, such requests do not affect us.
 Under Romanian law, data retention is not mandatory.
 This allows us to give our ‘Ghosties’ complete digital privacy.

 7. In some countries, local legislation prevents us from offering adequate service for torrenting.
 Other locations have performance constraints.
 We currently do not support port forwarding services.
 What’s more, specific ports related to email services are also blocked as an anti-spam security measure.

-8. We do not any store payment details.
+8. Our current payment providers are Cleverbridge, Stripe, BitPay, Braintree, and Paddle.
+We do not any store payment details.
 These are handled by our payment providers, which are entirely Payment Card Industry Data Security Standard compliant.

 9. We generally favor the AES-256 encryption platform & protocol wide for its good balance of performance and security.

 10. Yes, we have a kill switch in place, but we do not support dual stack.

 11. We use disk encryption to make sure no third party can access the contents of our VPN servers.
 Furthermore, we have additional server authenticity tests in place to eliminate the risk of Man-in-the-middle attacks.
 We use self-managed DNS servers to ensure the E2E protection of online activity.

 12. We have over 6,500 VPN servers in 90 countries.
 Most of them are physically located within the borders of the specified country.
 All details are available here.